Book Louisville Book Lexington Review Us! 502-772-2821

 Finally, after a winter off-duty from weed watching, pulling, and spraying, these pesky plants will be some of the first to pop up and thrive in the warming temperatures and increased sunlight.
 Once you’ve psyched yourself up for the job, Moon dumpsters is here to haul it all away!

 Backyard winter changes aren’t all bad and they also aren’t all so serious that drastic measures must be taken.
-But, as seen above, there are many ways that changes could need a dumpster.
+But, as seen above, there are many ways that changes could cause you to need dumpster rentals.
 Moon has you covered!

 Consider renting a Moon Mini Dumpster, no matter what size project you choose to undertake.
 Our driveway dumpsters come in 6, 9, 12, 16, 20, 30, and 40 cubic yard capacities.
 Affordable and lightweight, a dumpster will be delivered directly to you and placed on boards for surface protection.
 We are environmentally-friendly, locally-owned, and willing to work with any time frame.
 Give us a call at 502-772-2821 to learn more!